-An oral surgeon in Maryland is accused of the second-degree murder of his girlfriend after he allegedly provided her with drugs and she overdosed, authorities said.
+An oral surgeon in Maryland accused of the second-degree murder of his girlfriend after he provided her with a fatal amount of drugs and she overdosed has been convicted, authorities said.

 Investigators took into evidence multiple bottles of controlled substances at the scene, including propofol, ketamine, midazolam and diazepam, police said.

 “Numerous hypodermic needles, syringes and tourniquets were discovered nearby as well,” Montgomery County Police Chief Marcus Jones said at a news conference.

 “These bottles are not the type of medication that would normally be dispensed from a pharmacy and are usually reserved for clinical medical settings,” he noted.

 An autopsy determined Harris died with ketamine and diazepam in her system.
 She weighs 83 pounds at the time of her death, officials said.

 Investigators allegedly recovered text messages from Harris to Ryan about getting her drugs, officials said.

 - ‘It’s Senseless’: Teenager Accused of Murdering Girl After Fight Over McDonald’s Sweet and Sour Sauce